darrenklein/trash/README.md

 ## Big ups

-Thanks to Alexander Epstein - https://github.com/alexanderepstein - whose **BashSnippets** helped to guide the structure of this project (it's my first bash script!).
+Thanks to Alexander Epstein - https://github.com/alexanderepstein - whose **BashSnippets** helped to guide the structure of this project.